kristo-godari/wordpress-on-docker/docs/conceptual-design.md

    - Backup Container
      - In charge of backing up the webserver and database volumes to Amazon S3.
      - Has mounted the two volumes: webserver volume, database volume
-     - Has cron job, that backups every day at 05:04 am
+     - Has cron job, that backups every day at a specific time (ex:05:04 am)
    - Restore Container
      - In charge of restoring a backup from S3.
-     - Not running in production, need to be started manually when is a need for backup restore
+     - Not running all the time in production, need to be started when is a need for backup restore
      - Connects to S3, retrieves backup files, and overrides files from Docker volumes.

 ## Development and Deployment Flows